SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ```

 ### [Parameter priors](@id petab_parameters_priors)
-If we has prior knowledge about the distribution of a parameter, it is possible to incorporate this into the model.
+If we have prior knowledge about the distribution of a parameter, it is possible to incorporate this into the model.
 The prior can be any continuous, univariate, distribution from the [Distributions.jl package](https://github.com/JuliaStats/Distributions.jl).
 E.g we can use:

 ```@example petab1
 using Distributions